flowground/amazonaws-com-dlm-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateLifecyclePolicy
-### Creates a policy to manage the lifecycle of the specified AWS resources.
-You can create up to 100 lifecycle policies.
+> Creates a policy to manage the lifecycle of the specified AWS resources.
+You can create up to 100 lifecycle policies.<br/>

 #### Input Parameters
 * `Action` - _required_